 This is a quality bike and will appeal to people that already know they love biking.
 The sturdy build will last for years and for regular users the higher-end price tag will be an investment for the long-term.

 You can use this bike with the built-in apps or with your iPad using any commercial training apps.
-I do recommend taking advantage of the 1-year of iFit.
+I do recommend taking advantage of the trial of iFit.
 This adds a new dimension to your training, with real time classes and instructors able to switch the resistance remotely.
 Add incline, decline and SMR – and you have an amazing bike from what is fast becoming one of the best respected exercise bike brands around.

 Check out the close-ups and details of how to get free iFit trial membership now, over on the TDF 10.0 page at www.proform.co.uk